Netlia/documentation/DeviceComunication/DeviceComunication.md

 ![LoraMessageMarker](Lora_MessageMarker.png)

-The following diagram shows the behaviour when a device performs a join (re-establishing communication with the network server) and deletes a message that is waiting on the network server:
+The following diagram shows the behaviour when a device performs a join (re-establishing communication with the network server) and deletes a message that is waiting on the network server, or possible behaviour in case of a dropped message:

 ![LoraMessageMarker](Lora_MessageMarker_join.png)